Our Sustainable Business Strategy

 In addition to providing access to a mobile network, we want to help our communities use mobile and mobile internet, with a specific focus on supporting women and rural communities.
 Our engagement focuses on:

-• Education, skills and digital inclusion: over half of the population in Sub-Saharan Africa are not connected to mobile despite having coverage; with lack of digital literacy being a key barrier.
+• Education, skills and digital inclusion: half of the population in Sub-Saharan Africa are not connected to mobile despite having coverage; with lack of digital literacy being a key barrier.

 • Climate and carbon: of the 10 countries that are most vulnerable to climate change, seven are in Africa.
 Encouraging cleaner energy across our markets and building resilience to the impacts of climate change is critical for the wellbeing of our communities.